By Erick Avila

 Like how making water taste good can help keep you motivated to drink more fluids, alternating the types of beverages you drink can provide much-needed variety.
 By alternating beverages, you can avoid flavor fatigue.
 Flavor fatigue occurs when people no longer get the same enjoyment from a food or drink.

 Electrolytes are ions that conduct electricity in water.
 Some of the key electrolytes are bicarbonate, calcium, chloride, magnesium, phosphate, potassium, and sodium.
 Electrolytes play an important role in regulating fluid volumes in the body.
 When it comes to hydration, your body needs water, and a balanced ratio of electrolytes to function at its best.

 When it comes to good hydration practices, it’s best to take a proactive approach.
-This includes: 1) beginning your workouts in a hydrated state 2) preventing excess fluid losses during your workout 3) post-workout replenishment of any remaining fluid losses prior to your next workout.
+This includes: 1) begin your workouts in a hydrated state 2) prevent excess fluid losses during your workout 3) post-workout replenishment of any fluid loss prior to your next workout.